vault27/Foundation/vxlan.md

 - Ethernet Tag ID = 0 - in most cases - defines bridge table inside VRF - several bridge tables can be in one vrf - in most cases we add 1 vlan to one MAC VRF, this is required only when several VLANs are in 1 MAC VRF
 - We add VLAN to MAC VRF instead of interface in IP VRF

+## Configuration
-## Configuration of static peers on Nexus 9000
+### Static peers on Nexus
+Configuration overview
-We create special Loopback for overlay, announce it to BGP.
+We create special Loopback for overlay, announce it to BGP Underlay.
 For every VLAN where clients are connected we configure VNI.
 Next we configure nve interface, where we configure peers for every VNI.
-Static confogiration:
 ```
 feature vn-segment-vlan-based
 feature nv overlay